-(1) Quartz (SiO2) is one of the most common silicate minerals of the continental crust.
+- (1) Quartz (SiO2) is one of the most common silicate minerals in the continental crust.
 Quartz is composed of a juxtaposition of silicon-oxygen tetrahedra.
-Each atom of oxygen is linked to 2 silicon atoms by electron sharing.
-There is only one type of chemical bond in this mineral: covalent bonds.

-(2) Olivine is a silicate rich in Mg and/or Fe ((Fe, Mg)2SiO4) very abundant in the upper mantle and common in the oceanic crust.
-In olivine, the silicon-oxygen tetrahedra are linked to the metallic cations $Fe^{2+}$ or Mg2+ by ionic bonds.
-The -4 charge of each silicate anions is balanced by the +2 charge of two metallic cations.
-There are two types of chemical bond in this mineral: covalent and ionic bonds.
+Each atom of oxygen is linked to 2 silicon atoms by electron sharing (covalent bonds).
+There is only one type of chemical bond in this mineral, i.e. covalent bond. - (2) Olivine is a silicate rich in Mg and/or Fe with the formula (Fe, Mg)2SiO4.
+It is very abundant in the upper mantle and also common in the oceanic crust.
+In olivine, the silicon-oxygen tetrahedra are linked to the metallic cations Fe2+ or Mg2+ by ionic bonds.
+The 4- charge of each silicate anion is balanced by two metallic cations of 2+ charges each.
+Therefore, there are two types of chemical bond in this mineral: covalent and ionic bonds.